caiton1/OSS-Doorway/README.md

   -p 3000:3000 \
   oss-dev
 ```
-  - -it for interactive terminal, -d for detached mode
+  - -it means interactive terminal, if you want to run it in background, swap it out with -d for detached mode

 3. Go to the provided link from terminal while running server, usually [http://localhost:3000](http://localhost:3000).